 - Keep a healthy snack at your desk.
 Hunger is distracting, and so is getting up to search for snacks.

 When you’re running a small business, anything related to your company is ultimately your responsibility.
 But, as the adage says, “If everything is important, then nothing is.”

-Not everything requires equal attention and having an expansive to-do list can lead to task paralysis.
+Not everything requires equal attention, and having an expansive to-do list can lead to task paralysis.
 By keeping your priority list short, you automatically hone your focus.
-And for more than 72 percent of small business owners, this concentration hinges largely on developing high-level strategies that can help grow their businesses.
+For more than 72 percent of small business owners, this concentration hinges largely on developing high-level strategies that can help grow their businesses.

 Which leads us directly to our next topic…